pegasystems/pega-helm-charts/charts/pega/README.md

 ---           |---
 web           | Interactive, foreground processing nodes that are exposed to the load balancer.
 Pega recommends that these node use the node classification “WebUser” `nodetype`. batch         | Background processing nodes which handle workloads for non-interactive processing.
 Pega recommends that these node use the node classification “BackgroundProcessing” `nodetype`.
-These nodes should not be exposed to the load balancer. stream (Deprecated)        | For Pega Platform release 8.9 and later, pega defaulted to Externalized kafka configuration under external services. for all the new deployments pega won't be using node classification as 'Stream'; for existing deployments, nodes that run an embedded deployment of Kafka and are not exposed to the load balancer.
-Pega requires that these nodes use the node classification “Stream” nodetype.
+These nodes should not be exposed to the load balancer. stream (Deprecated)        | From Pega Platform release 8.9 onwards, the use of the 'Stream' node classification is deprecated due to the shift towards an externalized Kafka configuration; for existing deployments where nodes that run an embedded deployment of Kafka and are not exposed to the load balancer, these nodes should continue using the node classification “Stream” nodetype.

 #### Small deployment with a single tier